jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Because of digital property, humanity can contribute to a single source of truth for car designs, educational courses, computer programs, and anything else you can design on a computer.

-And, with each new tool we create, each modern person with a laptop and smartphone can become even more self-sufficient.
+With each new tool we create, each modern person with a laptop and smartphone can become even more independent of the production lines of the Industrial Age.

 Thus, instead of trying to make the world a single ecosystem, digital technology lets individuals adapt to whatever problems we have in our local ecosystem.